tsetsova/book-summaries/learning_puppet_4.md

 Puppet customizes the policy for each node based on stats, called *facts*, such as hostname, OS, memory, etc. Each node is evaluated and updated indepedently without waiting for any other node.
 ![An illustration of how the Puppet master manages Puppet agents ](https://docs.google.com/drawings/d/e/2PACX-1vTFzwbRYBFchsTgTuXFR5rr73AbtW20FwrXyQPkzA0lJzqmA0pFNCbQKzaT37PYjXYIkokA2ct_TkgW/pub?w=960&h=720)

+## Best practices for writing Manifests:

+* Quote all unquoted string values.
+* _ensure_ should be the first attribute in a resource block.
+* Align the arrows for attributes within a resource block.
+* Enable the strict_variables configuration setting to catch errors while testing.
+* Group resources by their relationship with each other.
+* Don’t use conditionals within resource declarations.
+* Provide defaults for case and select statements.
+* When something can be done multiple ways, always use the most readable option.

 ## Updating from Puppet 3 to 4

 ### Deprecated features, introductions and actions: